8 minute read

 The domain we purchased for the expired domain experiment had only nine referring domains.
 See the excerpt from ahrefs.com below:

 As you can see, this is a middling domain without a lot of strength.
-But the name of the domain closely matched our target - that was the only really good thing about it.
+But the name and theme of the domain closely matched our target - that was the only really good thing about it.
 In fact, only five of the nine domains pointing to it were dofollow.
 The strongest dofollow link only had a Domain Rating (Ahrefs) of 26 (out of 100).

 So what happened?

-Again, the expired domain we pointed to our relatively new site, one with thin content and no domain age to speak of, was pretty weak.
+The expired domain we pointed to our relatively new site, one with thin content and no domain age to speak of, was pretty weak.
 This was intentional because we didn't want a lot of other factors muddying our results.

-No other on-page SEO made
+No other on-page SEO made for the first month

 - We made no other changes to the target website.